SaneEngineer/OpenVHook/README.md

 OpenVHook is a standalone script hook for Grand Theft Auto V and fully open source.

 ## Features
-- Compatible with existing asi plugins and Script Hook V's asi loader
+- Compatible .asi loader works with exisitng GTA:V Mods
 - Ability to create standalone mods/scripts
 - Drop in replacement for Script Hook V

 ## Requirements
 - Grand Theft Auto Five
-- An Asi loader
+- A Dll injector, I recommend using dinput8.dll with is included with ScriptHookV

 ## Building
 ### Requirements